aliyun-sls/sls-doc/src/en/sqlerror/ts_compare_must_group_by_timestamp.md

 # ts_compare must gropu by timestamp,your grouping by type is :bigint

 **ErrorCode**

 > ParameterInvalid

 **ErrorMessage**

 > ts_compare must gropu by timestamp,your grouping by type is :bigint

-## 错误描述
+## Error description

-ts_compare函数必须按timestamp类型分组
+The ts_compare function must group data by timestamp.

-## 可能原因
+## Cause

-您在SQL中使用ts_compare函数时，group by的列，可能是非timestamp类型的数值型或其他类型
+When you use the ts_compare function in SQL, the columns in the GROUP BY clause may be of the NUMERIC type or another type except TIMESTAMP.

-## 解决方法
+## Solution

-请确保ts_compare函数对应的group by列类型使用正确的timestamp类型，您可以使用from_unittime等函数将整型时间戳转换成timestamp类型。
+Make sure that the columns in the GROUP BY clause corresponding to the ts_compare function are of the TIMESTAMP type.
+You can use a function such as from_unittime to convert the columns from INTEGER to TIMESTAMP.